 Though the CRF250X and the CRF250R started on similar platforms, certain differences between the two designs make each one of them better in its own aspects.
 The very first factor you should ask yourself is, “What kind of riding are you looking to do with”.

 Suspension is one of the parts of the bike that is responsible for smooth and efficient racing.
 Sometimes, it is considered a vital part of the bike.
 If you are into racing, then you should pick CRF250R as its suspension is stiffer compare to the other model.
 It also has a valving set up for racing on tracks which has big jumps and little humps.
 It may take some time for you to master the CRF250R because it certainly is a huge stepping stone rather than starting with the 250X.

 For something more than the usual, lackluster, air-cooled four-stroke trail machine; there is the CRF250X.
-It has the same style and design as the 250R but with higher performance inverted fork and shock set up.
-It has a better and an easy adjustable suspension made for trail bikes.
+It has the same style and design as the 250R but with higher performance, inverted fork, and shock setup.
+It has a better and easy adjustable suspension made for trail bikes.
 These specs are greater compared to the usual trail bikes around.
-With the 250X, you can enjoy a long trail rides without getting worn out from the results of stiff suspension.
+With the 250X, you can enjoy long trail rides without getting worn out from the results of a stiff suspension.

-There is also a quite difference when it comes to the engine of the 250R and the 250X.
+There is also a quite different when it comes to the engine of the 250R and the 250X.
 Although they have almost the same engine design, the internal aspects are what make it diverse.
-The 250R has a larger stroke, a little higher compression, hotter camshaft, a close ratio transmission and an EFI starting in 2010.
-In comparison to Honda’s 250F, the specs of the 250R are remarkable.

 Light Weight vs. Trail Amenities